 - 1. Understanding values in human-human relationship; meaning of Justice (nine universal values in relationships) and program for its fulfilment to ensure mutual happiness; Trust and Respect as the foundational values of relationship - 2.
 Understanding the meaning of Trust; Difference between intention and competence - 3.
-Understanding the meaning of Respect, Difference between respect and

-- 4. Understanding the harmony in the society (society being an extension of family): Resolution, Prosperity, fearlessness (trust) and co-existence as comprehensive Human Goals - 5.
+Understanding the meaning of Respect, Difference between respect and differentiation; the other salient values in relationship - 4.
+Understanding the harmony in the society (society being an extension of family): Resolution, Prosperity, fearlessness (trust) and co-existence as comprehensive Human Goals - 5.
 Visualizing a universal harmonious order in society- Undivided Society, Universal Order- from family to world family.